Manage saved queries

 To request support or provide feedback for this feature, email bigquery-studio-support-alias@google.com.

-To batch migrate classic saved queries, you must be granted the required permissions.
-These permissions determine the type of classic saved queries you can migrate.
+To batch migrate classic saved queries, you must be granted the required roles.
+The permissions granted by these roles determine the type of classic saved queries you can migrate.

 You can batch migrate the following classic saved queries: